thisiskyle/anrcy/README.md

 ## But why?

-This plugin was developed for personal use and not necessarily to fix a problem that hasn't been fixed already.
-There are plenty of better plugins out there.
+This plugin was developed for personal use, not to fix a problem that hasn't been fixed already.
+There are plenty of other, more complete plugins out there.
 For me, the other plugins were overkill and I felt that this would be a fun challenge.

 When creating this I had a few goals in mind: